influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/introduction/installation.md

   Debian and Ubuntu users can install the latest stable version of Telegraf using the `apt-get` package manager.

-  ### Ubuntu

-  Add the InfluxData repository with the following commands:
+  **Ubuntu:** Add the InfluxData repository with the following commands:

   ```bash
   curl -sL https://repos.influxdata.com/influxdb.key | sudo apt-key add -